SEPTEMBER 18, 2018 5:06 PM

 Consumer demand for new cars will remain strong in India and will continue to rebound in Brazil and Russia, buoyed by improving macroeconomic fundamentals.

 Recent profit warnings from leading car makers suggest that the sector will face greater risk in the year ahead.
 The automotive sector is still highly cyclical and the operating environment could deteriorate quite rapidly.
 In addition, factors such as new import tariffs or rising commodity costs will make an impact.

 Manufacturers will continue to face mounting environmental policy pressures, which will likely lead to stricter emissions-reducing regulatory targets, rising pressure on margins and cash flows, changing consumer preferences and technological disruptions.

 Moody’s report, “Automotive manufacturing – Global, Modest growth in light vehicle sales to continue into 2019 amid threat of US tariffs,” is available on moodys.com.

-“While global auto sales so far this year support our full-year 2018 forecast, we see greater risks emerging that could hurt sales next year, including trade and tariff disputes, rising interest rates and higher fuel prices,” said Falk Frey, a Moody’s senior vice president and author of the report.
-“Steady auto sales in China are a key driver of our global forecast, but growth will remain far more modest than the double-digit percentage gains seen as recently as 2016.”
+“While global auto sales so far this year support our full-year 2018 forecast, we see greater risks emerging that could hurt sales next year.
+These risks include trade and tariff disputes, rising interest rates and higher fuel prices,” said Falk Frey, a Moody’s senior vice president and author of the report.
+“Steady auto sales in China are a key driver of our global forecast.
+Growth will remain far more modest than the double-digit percentage gains seen as recently as 2016.”

 Copyright © 2018 Babcox Media, Inc. All Rights Reserved